AndyObtiva/bundler-download/README.md

 ### Downloadfile

-A gem `Downloadfile` contains download links for files that need to be downloaded relative to the gem directory after install.
+A gem `Downloadfile` contains `download` links for files that need to be downloaded relative to the gem directory after `bundle install`.

-Example of `Downloadfile`:
+Example `Downloadfile`:

 ```
 download 'http://dl.maketechnology.io/chromium-cef/rls/repository/plugins/com.make.chromium.cef.gtk.linux.x86_64_0.4.0.202005172227.jar' # downloads into gem root directory
 download 'http://dl.maketechnology.io/chromium-cef/rls/repository/plugins/com.make.chromium.cef.cocoa.macosx.x86_64_0.4.0.202005172227.jar',
   to: 'cef' # downloads into 'cef' directory under the gem installation directory
 download 'http://dl.maketechnology.io/chromium-cef/rls/repository/plugins/com.make.chromium.cef.win32.win32.x86_64_0.4.0.202005172227.jar',
-  to: 'cef/windows' # downloads into 'cef/windows' directory under the gem installation directory
+  to: 'cef/windows', os: 'windows' # downloads into 'cef/windows' directory under the gem installation directory in Windows OS only
 ```

+The keyword `download` declares a file to download and takes the following arguments:
+1. Download URL string
+2. `to:` keyword arg: mentions a local download path relative to the gem installation directory (e.g. 'vendor' or 'lib/ai/data').
+It automatically creates the path with all its subdirectories if it does not already exist.
+If left empty, then the file is downloaded to the gem directory root path.
+3. `os:` keyword arg (value: `mac` / `windows` / `linux`): limits the operating system under which the download is made.
+It is `nil` by default, allowing the download to occur in all operating systems.

 ## App Instructions

-An app can depend on a gem that has a `Downloadfile` by adding the `bundler-download` plugin first and then including the gem in `Gemfile` like it normally would:
+An app can depend on a gem that has a `Downloadfile` by adding the `bundler-download` plugin first (or manually installing via `bundle plugin install bundler-download`) and then including the gem in `Gemfile` like it normally would:

 ```
 plugin 'bundler-download'
 gem 'some_gem_with_downloadfile'
 ```

-Afterwards, run `bundle install` (run one extra time if you don't have the `bundler-download` plugin installed yet since the first run would just install the plugin but not activte till subsequent runs):
+Afterwards, run:

 ```
 bundle install
 ```

+(run one extra time if you don't have the `bundler-download` plugin installed yet since the first run would just install the plugin and subsequent runs would activate it)

 You should see something like this: